mrz1836/go-countries/README.md

-clean                Remove previous builds and any test cache data clean-mods           Remove all the Go mod cache coverage             Shows the test coverage godocs               Sync the latest tag with GoDocs help                 Show this help message install              Install the application
+clean                Remove previous builds and any test cache data clean-mods           Remove all the Go mod cache coverage             Shows the test coverage generate             Runs the go generate command in the base of the repo godocs               Sync the latest tag with GoDocs help                 Show this help message install              Install the application